woo3937/IRcamera/Readme.md

    That description is best shown with a picture, even though I'm not all the way doing that yet (if it's past June 2013, please tell me to fix it).
-The pictures are included in the `example-photos-tilt-brackets` folder.
+The pictures are included in the `example-photo-tilt-brackets` folder.

 3. Servos operate by reading in a PWM signal, and go to that value.
 For example, if you put out a PWM signal of 50%, the servo would go to the location range